mgcm/ReactiveProgrammingSwift/Reactive Programming in Swift.md

 How would we do this in a reactive programming approach?

-In the reactive mindset, we would create two streams that propagate changes in the values of either A or B over time.
+In the reactive model, we would create two streams that propagate changes in the values of either A or B over time.
 Each value change is represented as a signal in its corresponding stream.
 We then combine both streams and assign a transformation that we want to perform on each signal emitted, thus creating a new stream that will emit only transformed values.

 The usual way to demonstrate this is using [marbles diagrams](http://rxmarbles.com/), where each line represents the continuity of time and each marble an event that occurs at a determined point in time: